Chapter 3:

 The Painter

-Gaping maw.
-Pouncing death.
-To think she stared both just yesterday and lived to paint the picture.
+Gaping maw, pouncing death: to think she stared both just yesterday and lived to paint the picture.
 A frightening relief.
 Of course I'd beat the wolf, it wasn't even close!
-Her cheeks barely contained her smile.
+Her cheeks barely contained a smile.
+Speaking of smiles…

-The lazy doors groaned open against their will, drawing both light and shadow.
+The lazy doors groaned and cast both light and shadow.
+Speak of the devil.
 "Kimberlain."

 Walter.
 She remained facing away.
 There was a glimpse of the old him in his voice.
-It was testament to the power of silence, her silence.
+It proved the power of silence, her silence.
 She should do it more often, Kim figured.
 He bent slow, so stiff you'd expect creaking.

 "You… didn't sleep, did you?"

 She slept all day.
 After all, that was all there was to be done.
-The bandages made movement a difficult chore.
-And the hour was irrelevant.
+The bandages made movement a difficult chore, but it had never been about the hour.
 She wanted that stupid smile gone, replaced with the deepest frown imaginable.
-She desired his begging—his groveling, rather—with a fat chocolate cake that pushed against the ceiling.
+She desired his begging, or better yet, his groveling, complete with a fat chocolate cake that pushed against the ceiling.
 If that couldn't happen, then nothing would.

 Walter retracted.
 "Did you see someone?
 Anyone?"